Ruth Bader Ginsburg Kids: How Many Children Did She Have?

 Jane Ginsburg Followed Her Mother’s Footsteps Into The Legal Profession

-Following in her mother’s footsteps, Jane Ginsburg attended Harvard Law and served on the Harvard Law Review after earning her bachelor’s degree at the University of Chicago.
+Following in her mother’s footsteps, Jane Ginsburg attended Harvard for her Juris Doctor and served on the Harvard Review after earning her bachelor’s degree at the University of Chicago.

-At present, she is an expert in copyright law and a professor at Columbia Law School in addition her position as the faculty director of Columbia’s Kernochan Center for Law, Media, and the Arts.
+At present, she is an expert in copyright regulations and a professor at Columbia Law School in addition to the faculty director of Columbia’s Kernochan Center.

 The famous daughter featured prominently in the 2018 film On the Basis of Sex, which detailed the late Justice’s ground-breaking sex-based discrimination case.
-However, Jane has since claimed that many of the characterizations were fictionalized.
+However, she has since claimed that many of the characterizations were fictionalized.

-The professor is married to George T. Spera, who had previously worked for the law firm Shearman & Sterling.
+The professor is married to George T. Spera, who had previously worked for the firm Shearman & Sterling.
 The couple share two children together.

 James Ginsburg Forged His Own Path In Music